Skip to content

 November 18, 1985, Vice President George Bush dedicated the Lucille Parker Markey Cancer Center at UK.
 He then attended a $500-a-couple fundraising dinner for U.S. Rep. Larry Hopkins in downtown Lexington.

-November 18, 1995, the 14th annual Kentucky Book Fair occurred in Frankfort, featuring 130 regional and national writers.
-The event drew 5,000 participants and sold about 11,000 books.
-Andy Rooney and Nick Clooney were two of the better-known attendees.
+November 18, 1995, the 14th annual Kentucky Book Fair occurred in Frankfort and featured 130 regional and national writers .
+The event drew 5,000 participants and sold about 11,000 blocks.
+Andy Rooney and Nick Clooney attended.

-November 18, 2001, Rick Pitino coached his 1st basketball game as UofL’s head coach.
+On November 18, 2001, Rick Pitino coached his 1st basketball game as UofL’s head coach .
 The Cardinals crushed South Alabama 92-38.

 November 18, 2005, Muhammad Ali joined his family, friends, colleagues, and admirers from 12 countries and 32 states to celebrate the grand opening of the $54 million Muhammad Ali Center.